Find Affordable College Courses

 San Francisco, CA

-University of San Francisco came in at #8 in this year’s edition of the Best Marketing Schools in the Far Western US Region ranking.
-USFCA is a fairly large private not-for-profit school located in the city of San Francisco.
+University of San Francisco landed the #8 spot in the 2023 rankings for the best marketing programs.
+USFCA is a large private not-for-profit school located in the city of San Francisco.

 While working on their degree, marketing majors at USFCA accumulate an average of around $26,889 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $691.

-Read full report on Marketing at University of San Francisco
+Full Marketing at University of San Francisco Report

-Washington State University landed the #10 spot in the 2023 rankings for the best marketing programs.
-Located in the distant town of Pullman, Wazzu is a public college with a very large student population.
+With a ranking of #10, Washington State University did quite well on this year’s best schools for marketing students.
+Located in the distant town of Pullman, Wazzu is a public school with a very large student population.

 After completing their degree, marketing graduates from Wazzu carry an average student debtload of $24,083.
 This translates to an average monthly loan payment of $310, based on a 10-year repayment plan.